auth0/auth0-react/EXAMPLES.md

 import { navigate } from 'gatsby';

 const onRedirectCallback = (appState) => {
-  navigate(appState?.redirectTo || '/', { replace: true });
+  // Use Gatsby's navigate method to replace the url navigate(appState?.redirectTo || '/', { replace: true });
 };